NavneetKanna/blog/_posts/2025-06-18-Transformers.md

 #### Single Attention head (Attention mechanism)

-First lets understand what are the goals of attention mechanism, what does it try to achieve,
+First lets understand what is the goal of attention mechanism, what does it try to achieve,

-1. Decide what parts of the input sequence (the context length) to focus on when processing or generating each token.
+1. Decide what parts of the input sequence (the context length) to focus on when processing or generating next token.

 For our example, lets take the first input sequence, ```The sun dipped below the horizon``` (6 is our context length).
 Let's say we are predicting the last word ```The sun dipped below the ____```, to predict this word, it needs to learn that the word ```sun``` or ```dipped``` is more important or relevant compared to others, and give more attention towards those words.